FINDING A LOCATION

 ASSOCIATED COSTS

 The application fee for new leases and transfers varies between $300, $500, and $1,000 – depending on the size of the area being leased.
 There are also fees associated with surveying, re-staking, document copying, and printing maps.
 And, for regular oyster planting grounds, there is an annual rental fee of $1.50 per acre / per year.
+It is important to note the significant financial investment incurred by leaseholders to make leased areas productive.

 AREAS TO AVOID